Nijemci

 Nijemci (Нијемци, Csótnémeti) is a village and a municipality in the Vukovar-Syrmia County in Croatia.

 In the 2011 census, there were 4,705 inhabitants in the municipality, 87.78% of which were Croats.
 The second largest ethnic group are Serbs who live mainly in two villages in the north of the municipality.
 There are only 0.06% aforementioned Germans living in this municipality.

 Languages and names

 The village's name means "Germans" in Croatian.
 The root of the word "nijem" means "mute", and is a known Slavonic ethnonym for the name of the Germans.

 Before World War II there was a substantial Danube Swabian minority resident here.
 They were expelled from Yugoslavia along with other ethnic Germans after the Second World War.

 In villages Šidski Banovci and Vinkovački Banovci, along with Croatian which is official in the whole country, as a second official language has been introduced Serbian language with Cyrillic script.

+History

+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain in 1702 until 1737 when it was transferred back to Slavonian Military Frontier.